-Our herd of four purebred Jersey dairy cows is outdoors on pasture 365 days a year.
+Our herd of eight purebred Jersey dairy cows is outdoors on pasture 365 days a year.
 That number compares quite favorably to the organic dairy standard, which is just 120 days outdoors (or less, when there is no pasture, as in the recent drought in many places in the west)!
 We have enough pasture on our 100-acre farm that we can rotate the cows onto fresh grass throughout the year.
 In the dry parts of summer and the cold of winter, when the grass slows its growth, we supplement the fresh grass with our own hay that we gather during the late spring’s abundance.

 We do not pasteurize or homogenize our milk, so that we and our customers can enjoy the milk’s natural qualities, including an intact protein, fat and vitamin structure and the retention of natural enzymes and probiotics, all great for cheese making, for example.
 You can read more about “raw” or natural milk from many sources, including the Weston A. Price Foundation (see especially its “Campaign for Real Milk”).
 Milking cows that are outdoors and grass-fed also means milk that is higher in heart-healthy Omega-3 fatty acids.